 The people who provide human and other resources to projects and assignments.

-- Compile projects’ needs for competencies and resources and make them available.
+- Compile projects’ needs for competencies and resources in the short and the long-term.

 - Are responsible for ensuring that their staff have the necessary competencies and can follow established routines and processes.